xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/mocks.md

 Mock instance (used to configure methods behavior) could be obtained:

 1. On registration (`Service mock = hook.mock(Service.class)`)
-2. From guice injector: `Service mock = injector.getInstance(Service.class)`
+2. From Guice injector: `Service mock = injector.getInstance(Service.class)`
-   (as hook is registered by instance, guice AOP could not be applied for it and so it would always be a raw mock)
+   (as hook is registered by instance, Guice AOP could not be applied for it and so it would always be a raw mock)
 3. From hook: `Service mock = hook.getMock(Service.class)`